ibm-cloud-docs/cli/plugins/catalogs/manage-catalogs.md

 :   :   The product name or ID.

 --zipurl URL (optional)
-:   URL pointing to the .zip file of the product.
+:   The URL pointing to the .zip file of the product.

 --target-version APP_VERSION (optional)
 :   The application version of the \"tgz\" being imported.